daniel-enqz/ruby-corners-100/confident_ruby/README.md

   render_login_button
 end
 ```
 In this example we constructed a Special Case object which fully represents the case of "no logged-in user".

+By using a Special Case object, we isolate the differences between the typical case and the special case to a single location in the code, and let polymorphism ensure that the right code gets executed.
+The end product is code that reads more cleanly and succinctly, and which has better partitioning of responsibilities.